Dasol-Choi/Gemmath-2-9b/README.md

 # mathGemma-2-9b
-This model is based on the Gemma-2-9b architecture and has been fine-tuned using two math problem datasets to improve its accuracy in solving mathematical tasks.
+- This model is based on the **Gemma-2-9b** architecture and has been fine-tuned using two math problem datasets to improve its accuracy in solving mathematical tasks.
+- This work was done as part of the **Google Machine Learning Bootcamp Gemma Sprint**.

 ## Datasets